-10 The Appeal

-- 10.1 The appeal referred to in Section 9 above must specify the grounds upon which the accused believes the finding/s and sanction to be wrong. - 10.2 The appellant, the Council and the complainant or their representatives should be given an opportunity to present argument on the appeal before the Appeal Committee reaches a decision. - 10.3 The Appeals Committee will make its decision known to the Council and the Appellant based on their findings and which decision shall be final and binding on the parties - 10.4 The Appeals Committee shall have the power, after considering the finding and penalty ratified by the Disciplinary Committee, to- - 10.4.1 confirm or set aside the finding; - 10.4.2 confirm or set aside the sanction; or - 10.4.3 refer the matter back to the disciplinary committee or the disciplinary panel as the case may be for further deliberations or further evidence. - 10.5 The finding of the Appeals Committee shall be final and binding on the parties) A disciplinary finding and sanction only takes effect on confirmation by the Council.
+10 The Appeal 10.1 The appeal referred to in Section 9 above must specify the grounds upon which the accused believes the finding/s and sanction to be wrong.
+10.2 The appellant, the Council and the complainant or their representatives should be given an opportunity to present argument on the appeal before the Appeal Committee reaches a decision.
+10.3 The Appeals Committee will make its decision known to the Council and the Appellant based on their findings and which decision shall be final and binding on the parties 10.4 The Appeals Committee shall have the power, after considering the finding and penalty ratified by the Disciplinary Committee, to- 10.4.1 confirm or set aside the finding; 10.4.2 confirm or set aside the sanction; or 10.4.3 refer the matter back to the disciplinary committee or the disciplinary panel as the case may be for further deliberations or further evidence.
+10.5 The finding of the Appeals Committee shall be final and binding on the parties.